GitWorktree.org logoGitWorktree.org

 • Create a new branch based on the target branch instead:

-git worktree add -b feature/new ../new-feature main
+git worktree add -b hotfix/checkout-crash ../acme-hotfix main

 • Use --detach to check out the same commit without a branch:

-git worktree add --detach ../main-copy main
+git worktree add --detach ../acme-debug main

 • If the other worktree was deleted but not properly removed, prune the stale entry: